antoineDeRengerve/utils/README.md

 ## i3

 - [ ] automatic screen lock after some time
 - [ ] screen saver when screen is locked
+- [ ] screen power off after some time of inactivity + deactivated or not this mode
 - [ ] use mode for exiting i3
 - [ ] unlock gnome-keyring upon startup with i3 ?
 May be useful for evolution but not confirmed.
 - [ ] automount or allow to enter password for validating automount.
 In case of need: use udisksctl mount -b /dev/sdb1